madskjeldgaard/tree-sitter-supercollider/README.md

 ## Contributing
 Help WANTED.
 This project is too big to be handled by one person, and so any and all help would be appreciated.

-If you want to help out, you can either identify and open up issues, resolve existing ones, solve things in the TODO list below or write tests.
+If you want to help out, you can either identify and open up issues (example: Find some language feature that has not been defined in the grammar yet or some code that makes tree-sitter fail), resolve existing ones or write tests.

 Pull requests are especially appreciated.